||Contact | A-Z Health Index | Events & Meetings|

-For general inquires or complaints click here.
+For general inquiries or complaints click here.

 What is Consumer Health?

-The consumer protection branch of the health department focuses on protecting the public from such things as food-borne illness and the transmission of various diseases that are directly related to personal hygiene and other unsanitary conditions.
+The consumer protection branch of the health department that focuses on protecting the public from such things as food-borne illness and the transmission of various diseases that are directly related to personal hygiene and other unsanitary conditions.
 We organize, coordinate and assist in many different programs that in some way will relate to every individual throughout his or her life.

 The Environmental/Consumer Health Division provides many services for the county, including: